hotwired/strada-android/docs/BUILD-COMPONENTS.md

 }
 ```

-When a web component receives a reply from a sent messages, it can run a callback to perform the appropriate action in the web app.
+When a web component receives a reply from a sent message, it can run a callback to perform the appropriate action in the web app.
 In this example, tapping on the native submit button and sending back a reply results in the web `"form"` component clicking the hidden web submit button in its form.

-For convenience, there are multiple ways to reply to received messages:
+For convenience, there are multiple ways to reply to received messages.
+If you use `replyTo(eventName)`, the `BridgeComponent` internally replies with the last message received for the given `eventName`.
+The available reply options are:

 ```kotlin
 replyTo("eventName")